The California State Library welcomes your input in improving its website and online services.

-California public libraries engaged in cooperative efforts with neighboring libraries are supported through five funded programs of the California Library Services Act (CLSA), specifically designed to assist and encourage such interlibrary cooperation.
-The program is administered by the 13-member Library of California Board.
-The funding is provided to California public and non-public (not for profit) libraries and California Cooperative Library Systems.
+California public libraries engaged in cooperative efforts with neighboring libraries are supported through one funded program of the California Library Services Act (CLSA), specifically designed to assist and encourage such interlibrary cooperation.
+The program is administered by the 13-member California Library Services Board.
+Prior to FY 2011/12, the funding was provided to California public and non-public (not for profit) libraries for sharing resources.
+Currently, state funding is allocated to California Cooperative Library Systems.

 Transaction Based Reimbursements

 Although state funding was eliminated in July 2011, the program has supported reimbursement of local libraries for a portion of the costs they incur when they extend lending services beyond their normal clientele.
 The two service components authorized in the California Library Services Act (CLSA) for the Transaction Based Reimbursements (TBR) Program are:

 - Direct Loan: Over-the-counter loan of material by a California public library to a resident of some other California public library jurisdiction.
 Direct loans are reimbursed on a net imbalance basis.
 A participating public library is reimbursed for the handling costs of those loans made to non-residents that exceed the number of loans made by all other public libraries to the participating library's own residents.
 The Direct Loan Program has two provisions of service:

 - Interlibrary Loan: Lending of material from one library to another as a result of a user request for the item.
 Public libraries as well as non-public libraries (i.e., public and private academic libraries, not-for-profit corporate libraries, school libraries, etc.) are reimbursed only when the borrowing library is a California public library.
 Public libraries are reimbursed for loans made to each other and to eligible non-public libraries.
 As in the Direct Loan program, only handling costs are reimbursed.